Data Migrations with Movebot

 If files have changed or failed during the transfer in Step 4, they will be picked up with a delta.

 There are a lot of nuances with Migrations that cannot be covered in a short document.
-If you are migrating from one of the major platforms, we recommend reading the Overview and Connections which will give you a good grounding.
+If you are migrating from one of the major platforms, we recommend reading the Platforms Guides and Connections which will give you a good grounding.

 Our support rocks, really it does, and it's free.
 Reach out to the team with any questions and we are always more than happy to lend a hand.